vectordotdev/vector/website/guides/advanced/parsing-csv-logs-with-lua.md

 description: Parse structured application logs in CSV format using Lua transform
 author_github: https://github.com/a-rodin
 tags: ["type: guide", "domain: transforms", "transform: lua"]
+assumptions:
+- You understand the [basic Lua concepts][docs.reference.transforms.lua].
+- You understand the [basic Vector concepts][docs.about.concepts] and understand [how to set up a pipeline][guides.getting-started.your-first-pipeline].
 ---

 Vector has many built-in [parsers][pages.parse_transforms] for structured logs formats.
 However, when you need to ship